odoo/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/colombia.rst

 Install the Colombian localization modules
 ------------------------------------------

-For this, go in Apps and search for Colombia.
-Then click Install for the first two modules.
+To :ref:`install <general/install>` the modules, go to :menuselection:`Apps`, remove the *Apps* filter and search for "Colombia".
+Then click on *Install* for the first two modules.

 .. image:: media/colombia02.png
    :align: center